CamilleScholtz/melonbar/README.md

 ---

-When you've gathered all needed information you can update the block values using for example `block.bg = value` and running `bar.redraw <- block`.
+When you've gathered all information you can update the block values using for example `block.bg = value` and running `bar.redraw <- block`.